-If you follow along with our blogs, you will know how far luxury vinyl and the technology behind the flooring has come over the years.
-As technology develops it is becoming harder to distinguish the real flooring material from its luxury vinyl counterpart, in this case we are talking about ceramic tile.
+If you follow our blogs, you will know how far luxury vinyl and the technology in the the flooring industry has come over the years.
+As technology develops it is becoming harder to distinguish real flooring materials (wood, stone, ceramic) from their luxury vinyl lookalikes.
 However, just because they look the same does not mean they will perform the same in your home.
-To better understand the differences and help you select a flooring material that is best suited for your lifestyle and needs, we have compared luxury vinyl and ceramic tile on five qualities: Look and Style, Durability and Stability, Environmental Impact, Application, and Cost.
+To better understand the differences and help you select a flooring material that is best suited for your lifestyle and needs, we have compared luxury vinyl and ceramic tile on five qualities:

 Look and Style

-If you enjoy designing your home and keeping up with interior design trends than ceramic tile may not be for you.
-Ceramic floors can last forever, and while that may sound like a selling feature, to some it may be a flaw.
-Changing with the trends just isn’t an option with ceramic tile.
+If you enjoy regularly updating your home’s design and keeping up with interior design trends then ceramic tile may not be for you.
+Ceramic floors can last forever, and while that may sound like a selling feature, some it may not want the same flooring forever.
+Changing with the trends just isn’t a great option with ceramic tile.
 To begin with, it is expensive, time consuming and messy to install and remove.
 Not to mention, it requires the skills of a professional and expensive tools to get the job done right.

-On the other hand, luxury vinyl is easy to install and replace tile-by-tile if damage occurs.
-Additionally, luxury vinyl is easy to cut, not requiring expensive tools, and is not nearly as time consuming to install.
-You can also find luxury vinyl available in a vast selection of designs and styles.
+Luxury vinyl, on the other hand, is easy to install and replace tile-by-tile if damage occurs.
+Luxury vinyl is easy to cut, doesn’t require expensive tools, and it is not nearly as time consuming to install.
+Plus, you can also find luxury vinyl available in a vast selection of designs and styles.

 Durability and Stability

-Ceramic is a hard and durable material, however there are many circumstances that can cause damage and if you are familiar with ceramic tile you will know it is a hassle to repair.
+Ceramic is a hard and durable material.
+However ceramic tile is not immune to damage, and if you are familiar with ceramic tile, you will know it is a hassle to repair.
 In this section, ceramics biggest strength and weakness is its stability.
 Ceramic is not affected by moisture or environmental changes meaning it will not expand or contract.
 The downside of its stability is that there is no flex or give making it far more prone to cracks and other damages.